Graph-based Topology Reasoning for Driving Scenes: Introduction

-An intuitive approach to predict centerlines directly is to supervise the original laneline perception frameworks with centerline labels.
-Attempts are carried out based on anchor-based 3D laneline detection~\cite{3dlanenet, guo2020genlanenet} and BEV segmentation algorithms~\cite{xu2022centerlinedet}, but fail to predict overlapping centerlines in crossings.
-Recent studies STSU and TPLR~\cite{can2021stsu, can2022tplr} employ a Transformer-based decoder to predict centerline instances and an MLP to output their connectivity.
-In these works, centerline queries attend the whole image, which potentially raises the risk of overfitting to surrounding background characteristics such as buildings and vegetation.
-It also increases the difficulty of finding useful information without explicit relationship modeling inside the network, resulting in longer training time or pre-training requirement (200 epochs or Cityscape~\cite{cordts2016cityscapes} pre-training for STSU).
+Conventional autonomous driving datasets~\cite{caesar2020nuscenes, wilson2av2} include lane topology implicitly in the High-Definition (HD) map, which is designed for mapping but not being learned by neural networks.
+Various formulations are proposed to serve as substitutes to HD maps, such as 2D and 3D laneline detection~\cite{pan2018culane,tabelini2021laneatt,chen2022persformer, 3dlanenet, guo2020genlanenet}, bird's-eye-view (BEV) segmentation~\cite{pan2020vpn,roddick2020predicting,li2021hdmapnet, xu2022centerlinedet}, and BEV map vecterization~\cite{liu2022vectormapnet,liao2023maptr, liao2023maptrv2}.
+To derive lane connecticity, a ``tabula-rasa'' resolution is to directly average two neighboring lanelines to get centerlines and then connect them into a lane graph, based on the instance-wise lanelines in vectorization-based methods.
+Yet, it demands complicated hand-crafted rules and heavy burdens on post-processing.
+Another approach is to supervise the original perception frameworks with relationship labels.
+Recent studies, STSU~\cite{can2021stsu} and TPLR~\cite{can2022tplr}, employ a Transformer-based architecture to predict lane instances and an additional MLP to output their connectivity.
+But still, they suffer from overfitting to surrounding background characteristics or difficulty in finding useful information without explicit relationship modeling inside the network.

-On the other hand, the relationship assignment problem between traffic elements and lanes from sensor inputs remains unexplored outside of the image domain (perspective view, PV).
-Previous work~\cite{langenberg2019deepmetafusion} tried to associate the ground truth of lanelines and lights on 2D images.
-But joining features of 2D traffic elements and lanes in 3D or BEV space is a different story.
+Moreover, the relationship assignment problem between traffic elements and lanes from sensor inputs remains mostly unexplored.
+Previous work~\cite{langenberg2019deepmetafusion} tried to associate the ground truth of lanelines and traffic lights in the image domain (perspective view, PV).
+However, integrating traffic elements and lanes in a heterogenous graph (\cref{fig:motivation}) is a different story.
+A reason is that traffic elements are described as bounding boxes in PV, while lanes are characterized as curves in 3D or BEV space.
+Meanwhile, spatial locations remain less important for traffic elements as their semantic meanings are essential, but positional clues of lanes are crucial for autonomous driving vehicles.